jeffu/controlc.dev/README.md

 ## Deployment

 For deploying to S3, we use a tool called `s3_website` which looks at a file named `s3_website.yml` for configuration information.
-Take a look at the example file, add your S3 API keys and bucket name and save the file as `s3_website.yml`
+Take a look at the example file, add your S3 API keys and bucket name, and save the file as `s3_website.yml`

 Then: